-How To Be Productive As Head of Your Startup
+How To Be Productive As Startup Founder

 Startup culture and productivity have a long-standing love/hate relationship.
-On the one hand, there’s a lot to get done.
-On the other hand, there’s never enough time and something always seems to get lost in the crunch.
+On the one hand, there's a lot to get done.
+On the other hand, there's never enough time, and something always seems to get lost in the crunch.

 These suggestions are meant to be thought-provoking rather than a “how-to.”
-We want you to build your own platform from which your explorations into time management, productivity systems, and leadership can launch.
+We want you to build your platform from which your explorations into time management, productivity systems, and leadership can launch.

 Know Yourself

-- What are your strengths?
+What are your strengths?

-- What are your weaknesses?
+What are your weaknesses?

-- How do you stay organized?
+How do you stay organized?

-- How are you at setting limits?
+How are you at setting limits?

-- How about sticking to them once set?
+How about sticking to them once set?

 Know Your People

-Once you’ve uncovered some good insights into your own working style, it’s time to turn the spotlight toward your team.
-It’s small, so this won’t be too time-consuming.
-Since chances are good you hired each of them, you may already know all you need to for this step.
+Once you've uncovered some good insights into your working style, it's time to turn the spotlight toward your team.
+It's small, so this won't be too time-consuming.
+Since chances are good you hired each of them, you may already know all you need for this step.
 Add your notes to those you took in the last section.

 Does anyone surprise you with how much they seem to get done on an average day?
 Sit down with them (in this climate, video chat them!), ask open questions, and absorb their knowledge.
 You could learn more than just about their productivity system, so be sure you’re practicing active listening.